The New England Journal of Medicine December 13, 2018

 Endpoint

-Composite of death, surgery for mitral-valve dysfunction, or 3+ or 4+ mitral regurgitation
+Composite of freedom from death, surgery for mitral-valve dysfunction, and grade 3+ or 4+ MR at 12 months

-Key result: Percutaneous repair was found to be safer than surgery but less effective at reducing mitral regurgitation.
+Key result: Percutaneous repair was less effective at reducing mitral regurgitation than surgery but showed superior initial safety and similar clinical improvements.

 2018